privacyguides/privacyguides.org/docs/browsers.en.md

         - [:pg-flathub: Flatpak](https://librewolf.net/installation/linux/#flatpak)

 !!! warning
     By using Librewolf, you are not more private, if you want anonymity, use [Tor Browser](#tor-browser).
-Firefox setup with the Arkenfox project will have the [same configuration + document.referrer](https://privacytests.org/) than Librewolf by default.
+Firefox set up with the Arkenfox project will have the [same configuration + document.referrer](https://privacytests.org/) than Librewolf by default.
 Librewolf is intended for those who want to use Arkenfox in a simple way.

     Updates are not automatic on Windows, you **must** absolutely keep Librewolf up to date by using either the [unofficial script](https://github.com/ltGuillaume/LibreWolf-WinUpdater) or the [unofficial addon](https://addons.mozilla.org/en-US/firefox/addon/librewolf-updater/) (both are recommended by Librewolf).
 We recommend using the script, as it is more convenient.